albemma/albemma.github.io/_posts/2025-10-07-albemma-post.md

 ## Bread at home
-Making bread is not just a matter of following instructions, it involves a light-year of patience, a pinch of metheorology and the resilience to be surprised.
+Making bread is not just a matter of following instructions, it involves a light-year of patience, a pinch of metheorology and the audacity to be surprised.

-`in line code`
+`Try this and you will see what I mean`